Attendance Policy (Draft)

 This policy should be read in conjunction with existing trust-wide and academy policies including (but not limited to) the following policies:

-3.1 This policy meets the requirements of Department for Education (DfE) guidance and legislation setting out the legal powers and duties that govern school attendance including:
+3.1 This policy meets the requirements of the following legislation which sets out the legal powers and duties that govern school attendance including:

 3.2 DfE guidance: